 - remind employees and customers to wash their hands for 20 seconds more frequently than normal

 - frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products

 - use seat covers and new disposable gloves for every test

 You can close viewing areas if you want to.

-Avoid handling cash and use mobile or contactless card payments where possible.
+Avoid handling cash and use contactless card payments where possible.
 The contactless payment limit in UK increased from £30 to £45 from 1 April 2020.